Cubbon Park

-This public park was first named as Meade's Park after Sir John Meade, the acting commissioner of Mysuru in 1870 and subsequently renamed as Cubbon Park after the longest-serving commissioner of the time, Sir Mark Cubbon.
+This public park was first named as Meade's Park after Sir John Meade, the acting commissioner of Mysuru in 1870 and subsequently renamed as Cubbon Park after the longest-serving commissioner of the time, Sir Mark Cubbon, when Meade left for a new assignment in Baroda in 1873.
 To commemorate the Silver Jubilee of Sri Krishnaraja Wodeyar's rule in Mysore State, in 1927, the park was again renamed as Sri.
 Chamarajendra Park, in memory of the 19th-century ruler of the state Sri Chamarajendra Wodeyar (1868–94), during whose rule the park came into existence.

 The landscaping in the park creatively integrates natural rock outcrops with thickets of trees, massive bamboos, with grassy expanse and flowerbeds and the monuments within its limits, regulated by the Horticulture Department of the Government of Karnataka.
 The predominantly green area of the park has many motorable roads, and the well-laid-out walking paths running through the park are frequented by early morning walkers and the naturalists who study plants in the tranquil natural environment.
 Tourists visiting this park in the city of Bengaluru have nicknamed the city itself as 'Garden City'.

 The importance of the park to the city's environment is best stated by two urban architects who have won the national competition to design 'Freedom Park'.

 Access

 The park is accessible from M.G.
-Road, Kasturba road, Hudson Circle and Ambedkar Veedhi (Road).
+Road, Kasturba Road, Hudson Circle and Ambedkar Veedhi (Road).
 The motorable roads which run through the park are allowed for light motor vehicles only.
 All locations of the park are accessible through walking paths.